 Admission to and retention in the non-teaching programs are consistent with the general policies for admission and retention for UWA.

-Admission to the University and to the College of Education does not constitute acceptance into the Teacher Education Program.
-Every student who wishes to prepare for teaching is required to submit a written application for admission to the Teacher Education Program.
+Admission to the University and to the College of Education does not constitute acceptance into the Educator Preparation Program.
+Every educator candidate who wishes to prepare for teaching is required to submit a written application for admission to the Educator Preparation Program.
 This application should be completed in ED 300, Introduction to Teaching and Learning.
-This procedure should be followed even though the student has not completed all required courses in general education.
-A student may be admitted to the Teacher Education Program under the following provisions:
+This procedure should be followed even though the educator candidate has not completed all required courses in general education.
+An educator candidate may be admitted to the Educator Preparation Program under the following provisions:

 - Applicants must be in good academic and disciplinary standing.

-- Students seeking certification must submit an application to the Teacher Education Program after completion of 45-60 semester hours but no later than two semesters prior to expected enrollment in the internship.
+- Educator candidates seeking certification must submit an application to the Educator Preparation Program after completion of 45-60 semester hours but no later than two semesters prior to expected enrollment in the internship.

 - Applicants must demonstrate proficiency in spoken English.

 - Applicants must have already completed and passed all required basic curriculum courses.